pkiage/project-ml-microservice-kubernetes/README.md

 ```

 Hint:
-- Ensure using same email address as that in AWS
 - Ensure using the correct aws configure

 #### 3. [if error: "The process tried to write to a nonexistent pipe" ](https://stackoverflow.com/questions/60335069/vscode-remote-connection-error-the-process-tried-to-write-to-a-nonexistent-pipe)